MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-financials-data-source-powerbi.md

 ---
 title: Setup Reporting for Business Central in Power BI | Microsoft Docs
-description: You can make your Financials data available as a data source in Power BI and build powerful reports of the state of your business.
+description: Make your data available as a data source in Power BI and build powerful reports of the state of your business.
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: article